Skip to main content

 Climate And Weather

 The reserve experiences a continental climate with hot, dry summers and cold winters characteristic of the eastern Ukrainian steppe.
-Average temperatures range from minus 7 degrees Celsius in January to 22 degrees in July, with frequent summer heat waves exceeding 35 degrees.
+Average temperatures range from minus 7 degrees Celsius in January to 22 degrees in July, with frequent summer heat waves.
 Annual precipitation averages 400 to 500 millimeters with significant variability between years.
-Summer droughts are common and represent a key ecological factor maintaining steppe over forest.
-Strong winds contribute to summer desiccation.
+Summer droughts are common and represent a key ecological factor maintaining steppe communities over forest—without periodic drought and historically without agricultural suppression of natural fire, woody species would gradually encroach on the grasslands.
+Strong winds contribute to summer desiccation and historically spread natural fires across the steppe.

 Human History

 The Pontic steppe has supported nomadic pastoral peoples for thousands of years, with Scythian, Sarmatian, and later Turkic-speaking populations grazing livestock across the grasslands without destroying the native vegetation.
-The transformation began in the eighteenth and nineteenth centuries when Russian imperial policy promoted agricultural colonization of the steppe, converting the vast majority to cropland.
-The small fragments preserved in the reserve survived because they occupied steep slopes unsuitable for plowing or were maintained as communal hayfields.
+Kamiani Mohyly ("Stone Tombs") takes its name from the ancient kurgan burial mounds and stone grave markers left by these steppe peoples, and the site has archaeological as well as ecological significance.
+The transformation of the steppe began in the eighteenth and nineteenth centuries when Russian imperial policy promoted agricultural colonization, converting the vast majority of grassland to cropland.
+The small fragments preserved in the reserve survived because they occupied steep slopes unsuitable for plowing or were historically maintained as communal hayfields.

 Park History

 The need to preserve representative steppe fragments was recognized by Ukrainian scientists in the early twentieth century as agriculture continued to eliminate remaining grasslands.
-The reserve was formally established in 1961, uniting several previously identified valuable steppe remnants under unified management.
-Throughout the Soviet period, the reserve served as a primary research site for understanding steppe ecology and as a genetic bank for native steppe plant species.
-Since 2014, access to eastern clusters has been complicated or prevented by the armed conflict.
+The Khomutovskyi Steppe branch was protected as early as 1926, making it one of the oldest steppe reserves in Ukraine.
+[1] The reserve was formally established in 1961, uniting previously protected steppe remnants under unified management of the National Academy of Sciences of Ukraine.
+Throughout the Soviet period, the reserve served as the primary research site for understanding steppe ecology and as a genetic bank for native steppe plant species.
+Since 2014, access to the Donetsk Oblast clusters has been complicated or prevented by armed conflict; since 2022, all branches are in or near the active front line or occupied territory.

 Major Trails And Attractions

 Under normal conditions, the accessible clusters offered guided visits to observe spectacular steppe wildflower displays, particularly impressive from April through June when successive species burst into bloom.
-The chalk hills with their white substrate and specialized endemic flora provide unique landscapes unlike anything else in Ukraine.
-Marmot colony observation was popular in the flat steppe clusters.
-However, the ongoing conflict in Donetsk Oblast has rendered most or all clusters inaccessible.
+The chalk hills of the Kreidova Flora branch, with their distinctive white substrate and specialized endemic flora, provide unique landscapes unlike anything else in Ukraine.
+Kamiani Mohyly offered wildlife observation at marmot colonies alongside the ancient stone burial markers that give the site its name.
+However, since 2022 all branches of the reserve are in or near active conflict zones in occupied Donetsk Oblast, and the reserve is not accessible.

 Visitor Facilities And Travel